google/WebFundamentals/src/content/en/billions.markdown

     </div>
     <div class="mdl-cell mdl-cell--6-col mdl-cell--4-col-tablet">
       <h3>Design for variable connectivity</h3>
-      <p>Low bandwidth and intermittent connectivity is the norm for many people accessing the web. <a href="http://www.cisco.com/c/en/us/solutions/collateral/service-provider/visual-networking-index-vni/mobile-white-paper-c11-520862.html" title="Cisco Visual Networking Index: Global Mobile Data Traffic Forecast Update, 2015–2020">Most people online still have 2G connections</a> or '3G' that downgrades to 2G — and even by 2020 more than 10% of users will still be on 2G.
+      <p>Low bandwidth and intermittent connectivity are the norm for many people accessing the web. <a href="http://www.cisco.com/c/en/us/solutions/collateral/service-provider/visual-networking-index-vni/mobile-white-paper-c11-520862.html" title="Cisco Visual Networking Index: Global Mobile Data Traffic Forecast Update, 2015–2020">Most people online still have 2G connections</a> or '3G' that downgrades to 2G — and even by 2020 more than 10% of users will still be on 2G.
 Many smartphones are used offline and users regularly turn on airplane mode to avoid data consumption.</p>
       <ul>
         <li><a href="https://docs.google.com/document/d/1IoethlCWzjTKY1A1JIMNl7KI8mBtOvpQ4TkhU9FhDUU/edit#heading=h.kdb8454jukab">Test with emulated low bandwidth and high latency</a></li>
         <li><a href="https://docs.google.com/document/d/1fyZ3EORcvx6HWZ9UAK1_YHSuou9BjwP5BY9_H81CSlA/edit#">Handle unreliable connectivity and 'lie-fi'</a></li>